M-Media-Group/le-chat/usage.md

 $chatParticipant->is_connected;

 # OR, if using the trait (note, this will check the model-specific broadcasting channel, not the chatroom channel)
-$user->getIsConnectedViaSockets();
+$user->isConnectedViaSockets();
 ```

-If you want to use this feature for your own models, you can use the `ConnectsToBroadcast` trait, which will provide the `getIsConnectedViaSockets` method.
+If you want to use this feature for your own models, you can use the `ConnectsToBroadcast` trait, which will provide the `isConnectedViaSockets` method.
 This method will return true if the participant is connected to the chatroom via sockets, false if they are not, and null if the connection could not be determined (e.g. if the broadcast driver does not support it).

 Under the hood, it makes an API call to the websocket server to check if the participant is connected to the chatroom.